UDT-ITF/website/source/presentation/index.md

 These properties define the structure of the text being displayed in ITF by allowing the inclusion of child resources within parents, such as a TextFrame within a Manifest, or a Manifest within a Collection.
 The majority of use cases would use `items`, however there are two special cases for different sorts of structures.

 ##### items

-> I've changed 'IIIF' to 'ITF' here, but is this statement true of the ITF Presentation API (that most of its functionality is about order of child resources)?
-I'm not convinced it necessarily is.
-> > Is this a little better?

 `items` can be used to record the order in which child resources occur within a parent resource.
 This could be Collections or Manifests within a parent Collection, or TextFrames within a Manifest.
 All of these situations are covered with a single property, `items`.